projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 Activate Windows 10
 ********************
-If you are using a trial version of Windows 10, you may find that some apps and features do not work or that Windows 10 automatically gets shut down by the Windows licensing monitoring service.
+If you are using a trial version of Windows 10, you might find that some apps and features do not work or that Windows 10 automatically gets shut down by the Windows licensing monitoring service.
 To avoid these issues, obtain a licensed version of Windows.